robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I stared out the window, trying to ignore the itch.

-"Queensland is beautiful—so lush and green," I said.
+"Queensland is beautiful — so lush and green," I said.

 "You got here during our wet season," Ellie said.
 "We got it all."